-The Phillies began the game with Dick Cooley getting a walk and being sacrificed to second base.
+The Phillies began the game with Duff Cooley getting a walk and being sacrificed to second base.
 With two outs, Delahanty, batting fourth in Dan Brouthers’ former spot, swung at an outside pitch and hit it over the inner, lower bleacher fence in front of the rightfield wall.
 Jimmy Ryan chased the ball into the narrow bleachers between the two fences as Cooley and Delahanty scored.
 In the third inning, Ed hit a vicious line drive toward shortstop that knocked over the leaping Bill Dahlen and went into left field for a single.
 Del’s third at bat came with two runners on base.
 This time he struck a towering blow that soared over the scoreboard and canvas-topped right-field wall.
 It landed across the road in a flock of chickens.
 A young boy picked up the ball and was chased by a panting policeman.
 This home run was said to be the longest ever hit at West Side Park.

 With the Phillies losing, 9–6, Delahanty came to the plate in the seventh inning.
 He swatted a fastball that went over the head of the fleet-footed Chicago center fielder, Billy Lange.
 The ball rolled to the distant clubhouses, giving Delahanty his third home run.
 When Delahanty came to bat in the ninth inning, fans had forgotten the score and were cheering for another home run.
 Chicago manager Cap Anson threatened to fine his whole team “the price of three meals at World Fair rates” if any Philadelphia player was put on base before Delahanty got his last at bat.2 To make sure everything was in order, center fielder Lange called time and retreated to the farthest part of the grounds—the uncut grass before the centerfield clubhouses.
 Delahanty, in his soaking-wet woolen uniform, laughed at the spectacle of the retreating center fielder.